paskymail/Neuronal_Networks/presentation/presentation.md

 ### 1.3 The RNN approach

-More precisely, OSPA is used to compute a set of optimal trajectories for the ornithopter and then, the neuronal network is tasked with learning the underlying function from it.
+**Way of working:** OSPA is used to compute a set of optimal trajectories.
+The neuronal network is tasked to learning the underlying function from it.

-> The goal is to obtain similar performances to the heuristic method with much faster computation times.
+> **Goal**  obtain similar performances to OSPA with faster computation times.

 ---